-Our plan is as follows: We show that $G$ has a fixed point in a compact and convex set $D$.
-Establishing the non-expansivity and asymptotic regularity of $G$ then ensures asymptotic convergence (following Theorem~\ref{thm:s-h}).
+Our plan is as follows: We begin by showing that $G$ has a fixed point in some compact and convex set.
+We then establish the non-expansivity of $G$, which implies that its ``average map'' $G_t$ is non-expansive and has the same fixed point set.
+It further implies that $G_t$ is asymptotically regular, which ensures asymptotic convergence (following Theorem~\ref{thm:s-h}) to a fixed point of $G$.
 Subsequently, we refine our convergence analysis to seek non-asymptotic guarantees that ensure an $O \big(\log \frac{1}{\epsilon} \big)$ convergence rate.
 To this end, we show that a regularized variant of $G$ is \emph{strictly} contractive with respect to the Thompson part metric.
 Finally, we describe how this analysis implies a convergence rate for solving the original problem~\eqref{eq:F}, completing the analysis.